-General registration will open on March 30 for undergraduates, but the University catalog and schedule of classes for Fall 2017 will be available starting March 1st.
+General registration will open on November 21 for undergraduates, but the University catalog and schedule of classes for Winter 2020 is available as of October 16.
 Be sure to review the schedule and the information below before registration opens.

 Q. How do I find out which courses are being offered and when?

 Q. I want to have a "concentration."
 Which business electives do I need to take?

 A. Remember that Ross does not have official concentrations or majors.
 As a BBA, you are required to take a minimum of 58.0 credits of Ross coursework (including business electives and the required core, floating core, and capstone) and have the flexibility to select the electives that will best fit your interests and goals.

 Q. How can I learn more about elective options?

 A. The Elective Options page is a valuable resource for learning more about courses you are considering, and includes links to course descriptions, syllabi archives, information published by the academic departments, and course evaluations.
 You can view a full list of Winter 2020 Junior BBA electives here.

 It is YOUR responsibility to make sure you are registering for and completing the appropriate requirements (e.g., distribution, floating core, business electives, etc.) outside of the BBA core.

 Q. How do I know which degree requirements I have or haven't completed?

 A. Review the core curriculum.
 You can track your progress using the Degree Requirements Checklist and access a degree audit of your record under "Academic Requirements" in your Student Center on Wolverine Access.
 Be sure to schedule an appointment with your academic advisor periodically to discuss your academic plan and ensure you are on track for graduation.
 Dual Degree students will need to schedule a "BBA Dual Degree Advising/Issues" appointment with their advisor.